-Version 3.0 of RESTfm has been released, now with support for FileMaker 13 and OS X Mavericks.
-Notable features include support for repetitions and bulk operations.
+Version 3.2 of RESTfm has been released.
+Now with support for FileMaker 13v5 and OS X Yosemite.
+Notable version 3 features include support for repetitions and bulk operations.
 For a complete list of changes, please consult the changelog.

 RESTfm allows you to use standard FMS Privileges for client access credentials, or choose to configure API keys instead of providing usernames and passwords to clients.

 RESTfm works with FileMaker Server 11 and 12 via PHP Web Publishing, running on a Mac with Apache or Windows with IIS 7 or later.

 RESTfm is a way of accessing your FMS hosted data.
 REST is a commonly used architecture so lots of other products and services already have methods for interacting with Web Services.
 Using RESTfm means you can make your FMS data tables accessible to these other products without any extra coding or work.

 Some examples of things you can do with RESTfm :

 Access FileMaker Server from FileMaker Pro client over the web.